FAQ

 These fees are paid quarterly in arrears.
 They are sometimes tax deductible.
 If you are paying these fees directly from an IRA, you are not taxed on the withdrawal.
 My usual minimum is $1,000,000 of assets per family relationship.

-3. Do you take personal possession of my assets?
+3. Do you take custody of my assets?

-To facilitate managing your accounts, I will ask you to give me limited authority to act on them, an arrangement overseen by the relevant institutional brokerage firm.
-Approximately $6 trillion are managed by registered investment advisers in this way.
-The vast majority of this money is held in accounts at Charles Schwab and Fidelity, the principal institutional brokerage firms working with registered investment advisers.
+To facilitate managing your accounts, I will ask you to give me limited authority to act on them, an arrangement overseen by the relevant institutional brokerage firm, Charles Schwab, for example.
 If a client chooses to end his relationship with me, his accounts remain under his control while my limited authority to act on them is rescinded.

 4. How do you arrive at an appropriate investment strategy for me and my family?

 In the course of our first conversations, we will learn a lot about each other.
 One of the first things I will do is provide a brief overview of my approach to investing.
-It is, in short, passive asset class investing.
 If this kind of investing makes sense and appeals to you and if we think we might like to work together, then we will have a detailed conversation about your particular circumstances and needs.
-To spur and guide this conversation, I may ask you to complete a brief but thorough investment planning questionnaire.
+To spur and guide this conversation, I may ask you to complete an investment planning questionnaire.

 My clients are typically concerned in the first place with taking care of themselves when they are no longer working.
 This is true whether they are in, near, or some years from retirement: they want to know how much they can reasonably expect to spend from year to year given their resources as well as the least risky way to be able to spend what they wish.
 We will address these questions during our conversations, and you can expect your investment strategy to reflect what I learn from you.